Build high-performance networking applications in Go

 gnet provides concise and easy-to-use APIs for users, it only exposes the essential APIs and takes over most of the tough work for users, minimizing the complexity of business code so that developers are able to concentrate on business logic instead of the underlying implementations.

-Multiple Porotocols
+Multiple Protocols

 gnet supports multiple protocols/IPC mechanism: TCP, UDP and Unix Domain Socket, enabling you to develop a variety of networking applications.